automatic-controls/powerbi/README.md

 The purpose of this script is to ensure job numbers are typed into [Zendesk] tickets correctly.
 Zendesk ticket numbers are cross-validated against data from [Quickbooks].

-1. A scheduled task (every Friday at 1:00AM) on **ACES-Utility2** with name *ZendeskValidate* executes a batch script: [*./zendesk-validate/exec.bat*](./zendesk-validate/exec.bat).
+1. A scheduled task (every Friday at 1:00AM) on **ACES-PowerBI** with name *script-zendesk-validate* executes a batch script: [*./zendesk-validate/exec.bat*](./zendesk-validate/exec.bat).
 2. The batch script executes a Java application *./zendesk-validate/zendesk-validate.jar*.
 3. The Java application queries a list of Quickbooks jobs and Zendesk tickets from the PostgreSQL database.
-A list of bad tickets (if any exist) is emailed to dstclair@automaticcontrols.net and zdhom@automaticcontrols.net.
+A list of bad tickets (if any exist) is emailed to <dstclair@automaticcontrols.net> and <zdhom@automaticcontrols.net>.

 If an error occurs at any step in the process, the batch script is configured to send email notifications.
 Detailed error information can be found in *./zendesk-validate/log.txt*.